terrytang0905/TT_Tech_Space/blogs/2017-03-27-bigdata-realtime-architect-note.md

 **Serving layer (Impala)**

 The output from the batch layer is a set of flat files containing the precomputed views.
-The serving layer is responsible for indexing and exposing the views so that they can be queried.
+The serving layer is responsible for indexing and exposing the views so that they can be queried for end users.

 As the batch views are static, the serving layer only needs to provide batch updates and random reads, and for this I would use Cloudera Impala.
 To expose the views using Impala all the serving layer would have to do is create a table in the Hive Metastore that points to the files in the HDFS.
 Users would then be able to use Impala to query the views immediately.